Challenges in Restructuring Community-based Moderation: Methods

-From each of the namespaces mentioned above, we sought to collect all material related to the implementation and deployment of FlaggedRevs.
+From each of the namespaces aforementioned, we sought to collect all material related to the implementation and deployment of FlaggedRevs.
 The first two authors began data collection by querying keywords that refer to the moderation system.
-While the system is called ``Flagged Revisions'' in English, its name varies both within English and across languages.
+Although the system is called ``Flagged Revisions'' in English, its name varies within English and across languages.
 For example, on English Wikipedia, we used the keywords: \textit{flagged revisions}, \textit{flaggedrevs}, \textit{pending changes}, \textit{deferred changes}, \textit{patrolled revisions}, \textit{timed flagged revisions}, and \textit{stable pages}.
-Some of these keywords describe failed proposals to reconfigure (and rebrand) FlaggedRevs.
-We have listed the number of pages that were returned by these different queries from each of the four websites in Table \ref{tab:initial_corpus}.
+Some of these keywords describe failed proposals to reconfigure and rebrand FlaggedRevs.

-Due to the language limitations of our team, we could not search for documents related to the system as effectively in every language edition that FlaggedRevs was enabled in.
+Due to the language limitations of our team, we could not search for documents related to the system in every language edition that used FlaggedRevs with equal effectiveness.
 However, we made an effort to do so in a number of non-English language editions.
-Because German Wikipedia was the first language edition to enable FlaggedRevs, we began by identifying the local name of Flagged Revisions in German, where it is referred to as \textit{gesichteten versionen}.
-The first two authors used these keywords to run researcher in both the Wikipedia search bar as well as Google.
-Because none of our members can fluently read documents in all of the languages in which FlaggedRevs was enabled, we relied on Google Translate to get a rough translation of pages and only included those that could be translated and understood.
-In addition to German Wikipedia, we included translated documents from Indonesian Wikipedia, Farsi Wikipedia, and Hungarian Wikipedia---often based on recommendations of members of these communities that we interacted with as part of our interview study.
+Since German Wikipedia was the first language edition to enable FlaggedRevs, we identified the local name of Flagged Revisions in German, where it is referred to as \textit{gesichteten versionen}.
+The first two authors used these keywords to query both the Wikipedia search bar and Google.
+Moreover, as we cannot fluently read documents in all of the languages in which FlaggedRevs was enabled, we relied on Google Translate to obtain a rough translation of pages and only included those that could be translated and understood by our team.
+In addition to German Wikipedia, we included translated documents from Indonesian, Farsi, and Hungarian Wikipedia, often based on recommendations of members of these communities that we interacted with as part of our interview study.

-Our initial corpus contains thousands of documents but many were not relevant.
-In order to focus our corpus on material pertinent to our research question, we conducted an initial screening by first excluding all duplicated pages.
-We then manually examined all pages to determine if the content of the documents meets the following inclusion criteria:
+Our initial corpus contained thousands of documents but many were not relevant.
+We excluded all duplicated pages, and manually examined all pages to determine if their content met the following inclusion criteria: